Northern White Cheeked Gibbon

 White cheeked gibbons are a social species.
 Their group may consist of six individuals with a mated pair and their juvenile offspring.
 They maintain a territory which is not particularly large.
 Most of their activity occurs during the day.
 At night time they cuddle together in a tall branch.

 Males and females each have a distinct call which they use for duets.
 The female makes a set of nots followed by the male who replys.
 They then repeat the cycle and will do this for up to seventeen minutes.
 While much is not known about this species the southern species has been shown to sing at dawn and on sunny days only.
-Males can also may a booming noise and short single notes through the use of their gular sac.
+Males can also make a booming noise and short single notes through the use of their gular sac.
 This display is part of defending their territory by showing off their position to other groups.

 Gibbons live a highly arboreal lifestyle.
 Gibbons use a specialised movement method in the trees known as brachiation.
 This movement sees them using a hand over hand movement and creating a loose hook around the branches as they move through the trees.
 They show a preference for either the right or left hand when swinging through the trees.